 April 19-25 — Missouri’s Show Me Green Sales Tax Holiday

-During this seven-day period, qualifying Energy Star-certified new appliances are exempt from Missouri’s sales tax, up to $1,500 per appliance.
+During this seven-day period, qualifying Energy Star-certified new appliances are exempt from Missouri’s sales tax.

 For more details, visit the Missouri Department of Revenue’s “Show Me Green Sales Tax Holiday” webpage.

-During this three-day period, certain emergency preparation supplies will be exempt from sales taxes.
+During this three-day period, certain emergency preparation supplies will be exempt from the Texas sales tax.

 For more information, including lists of supplies that do and don’t qualify for this tax break, visit the Texas comptroller’s “Emergency Preparation Supplies Sales Tax Holiday” webpage.